rpsgc/STEP-Patches/Readme.txt

-Each of the following three patches forward the changes made by DLC and the unofficial patches v2.0.
+Each of the following three patches forward the changes made by DLC and the unofficial patches v2.o.
+Use only one of these patches at a time or they will conflict and defeat the purpose of a patch all together.

 STEP Wearable Lanterns Patch